Jump to Navigation

 Lead is a toxic heavy metal that tarnishes to dull gray when exposed to air.
 It has no characteristic taste or smell.
 The material is most often used in building construction, lead-acid batteries, and bullets.

-Lead contained in paint, dust and soil can pose dangerous health risks to those exposed if not managed properly.
+Lead contained in paint, dust, and soil can pose dangerous health risks to those exposed if not managed properly.
 Most often children are put at risk by lead exposure if they have breathed or swallowed lead dust or paint chips containing lead.

-In the late 1980s, the federal government recognized the toxicity of lead and the possible hazards it posed to the public.
-As a result, strict environmental regulations were put into place that helped significantly reduce lead exposure and eliminate the use of lead in such products as paint and batteries.
-By 1996, the use of lead was generally reduced and phased out of most products including paints, ceramic products, caulking, gasoline, and solder.
+By 1996, the use of lead was generally reduced and phased out of most products, including paints, ceramic products, caulking, gasoline, and solder.
 However, lead is still found in many medical devices like radiation shields, intravenous pumps, and fetal monitors.
 It is also still being used in scientific equipment and military equipment.

 Lead affects the body in many ways.
 As a result of lead exposure, adults can suffer from: